xmiaocat/von-neumann-transform/README.md

 - [ ] Continuously integrate with GitHub Actions

 ## Features
-- Grid generation: Uniform grids in the von Neumann plane
+- Grid generation: Build uniform time-frequency grids in the von Neumann plane.
 - Signal projection: Compute the projection of the frequency-domain signal onto the von Neumann basis functions *via*:
   - Direct method: precompute and store the basis functions.